The Day Led Zeppelin Became Movie Stars

 Massot filmed Led Zeppelin in a three-night stand at Madison Square Garden from July 27-29 and also shot the band members disembarking from their plane in Baltimore and in a limousine cavalcade in Pittsburgh.
 In addition, Massot captured Grant, a notorious bully, directing a stream of profanity at a concert promoter he felt was ripping off the band, as well as news footage of an incident in which money belonging to Led Zeppelin was stolen from a safe at the Drake Hotel.

 After the initial footage was complete, Grant replaced Massot with director Peter Clifton, who had the group re-stage the entire show at Shepperton Studios in England to deal with continuity issues.
-The movie was finally released 18 months past schedule and over budget, but went on to become a box office success, earning $200,000 in its first week of release.
-Despite that, critics derided much of the film as self-indulgent, particularly the intercut fantasy sequences that featured Jimmy Page seeking out the Hermit from the Tarot deck, Robert Plant as a knight, John Paul Jones in a chase on horseback, John Bonham drag racing, and Grant and tour manager Richard Cole as gangsters.
+The movie was finally released 18 months past schedule and over budget, but went on to become a box-office success, earning $200,000 in its first week of release.
+Despite that, critics derided much of the film as self-indulgent, particularly the fantasy sequences that featured Jimmy Page seeking out the Hermit from a Tarot deck, Robert Plant as a knight, John Paul Jones in a chase on horseback, John Bonham drag racing and Grant and tour manager Richard Cole as gangsters.

-The film didn’t really do justice to Zeppelin’s legendary live prowess, filmed in the piecemeal fashion that it was.
-Sections like the long drum solo in ‘Moby Dick’ or Page’s atonal guitar bowing in ‘Dazed and Confused’ were exciting live, but long and boring on film, further fueling the notion of the movie as self-indulgent.
+The film didn’t do justice to Zeppelin’s legendary live reputation, partly because of the way it was filmed and edited.
+Sections like the long drum solo in “Moby Dick” or Page’s atonal guitar bowing in “Dazed and Confused” were exciting live, but long and boring on film, further fueling the notion of the movie as self-indulgent.
 The band members themselves were publicly dismissive of their performance, feeling that they could have done better.